Factors.jpg

 Factors_13_a.jpg Factors_13.jpg

 While clearance at the withers is crucial, so is clearance all the way down the back under the groundseat and at the cantle gullet.
 This is not a problem on horses whose muscles bulge higher than the spine, such as the horse on the left, but needs to be considered for horses that have their muscles sloping away from the spine at the top, such as the horse on the right.
 Groundseat clearance is the concern of the saddle maker.
-The height of the cantle gullet is dependant on the tree maker.
+The height of the cantle gullet is dependent on the tree maker.
 For really short cantles, we need to drop that height a bit from our normal to leave adequate wood for strength.
 Unless too wide a tree is used on a very narrow A shaped horse, the cantle gullet contacting the spine should not be a problem with our trees.

 H.) Edge relief, especially at the bar tips